ataylor-design/personalsite-feb2020/README.md

-# personal - css review
+# Personal Site - Feburary 2020
-CSS code and resources for my personal site.
-Modified to sample text & images, and simple scripting for easier review for those unfamilliar with PHP, as my live website uses a lot of PHP scripting.
-Night mode and copyright years will not work without the website being on a host or otherwise being able to use PHP functionality; please keep this in mind when reviewing the site.
+Code and resources for my personal site from ~ Feburary 2020.
+Site has been redesigned since then; code is here for review and archival purposes.
+Modified to sample text & images, and simple scripting for easier review.

-This repository does not include code or functionality for IMG_VIEWER.